-It may be confusing to some people that you can deliver bulky items by bike.
+Some people may confuse you that you can deliver bulky items by bike.
 However, anything is possible if you have the right accessories!
-Most delivery people have a rack on the back of their bike where they can strap down food.
+Most delivery people have a rack on the back of their cycle to strap down food.
 Once you’ve secured the food, you can pedal away to your destination.

 How Much Do UberEats Cyclists Make?

 Before you invest in accessories for your bike, you may be wondering how much you can make by being a delivery worker.
 After all, if you’ll be earning pennies, then there is no point in reworking your whole bike.

 UberEats calculates the fee by factoring in a few different expenses.
 They pay cyclists a pick-up and delivery fee and a set amount per mile and added service fee with a percentage that differs according to the type of vehicle you use.
 In certain cities, Uber guarantees a $15 minimum wage per hour of delivery, which goes up to $19 an hour during peak delivery times.

 On top of the fixed money you earn from UberEats, you can also make tips from delivery customers.
 Calculating how much you will earn as a cyclist on UberEats depends on various factors, including your willingness to work and your ability to provide excellent customer service.